 For dewatering sludge, the vacuum belt filter, VBF for short, from Leiblein, the filtration specialist based in Baden-Württemberg, enjoys high acceptance on the market.
 More and more companies – in different industries – prefer this operating principle to other dewatering technologies.
 With its vacuum assistance, this type of filter boasts a higher filtering rate than hydrostatically operating systems while improving the dewatering of the filter cake.
 These are all important arguments in sludge dewatering, e.g. in the metalworking industry, in the mineral resources branch, in the foodstuffs to the recycling industry and waste treatment/landfill systems/road cleaning.

-Better sludge dewatering with inclined plane
+Better sludge dewatering with inclined plane and vacuum

 The continuous filter belt of the VBF with stainless steel filter belt – optionally available in plastic – is inclined.
 In the lower section, the sludge is fed to the filter over its entire width, in the upper section the sludge is dewatered.
 The filter belt retains more and more solids so that a filter cake is formed.